slavik925/outofmemory/content/blog/building-chat-graphql/index.md

 ## UI/UX for our Chat App

-I asked my wife if she is able to help me a bit with the UI part and this ended up in series of few nice mockup of out chat app.
+I asked my wife if she is able to help me a bit with the UI part and this ended up in series of few nice mockup of our chat app.

 ![Figma mockups](mockups-figma.png "Figma mockups")

-We got everything we need so lets proceed and write the UI.
+We got everything we need so let's proceed and write the UI.

 ## Writing the Client on React